tgstation/map_depot/README.md

 ## Submodules

 We provide a courtesy submodule of tgstation/tgstation code (https://github.com/tgstation/tgstation).
-If you find that you're having some issues (i.e.: the submodule is blank, try running this command in your repository's Command Line Interface:
+If you find that you're having some issues (i.e.: the submodule is blank), try running this command in your repository's Command Line Interface:

 `git clone https://github.com/tgstation/tgstation.git --recursive`